DCC-EX/EX-Hardware/EX-Motorshield8874/README.md

 | GND | 5 | 6 |
 | SCL | 7 | 8 |

+#### OLED Header

-The single-row 4-pin OLED header has the following pin assignments, which are standard for many OLED displays:
+The single-row 4-pin OLED header has the following pin assignments, which are standard for many I2C capable OLED displays:

 | Function | Pin |
 |-----------|-------|